Somatics – The umbrella term

 we can leverage somatics as a tool to improve and heal, and aswell as a lens to understand why things are the way they are.
 The journey that has got each one of us to where we are today.

-The total body in somatics refers to the bodies of the mind, the physical, the emotional, and the energetic.
+The total body in somatics refers to the bodies of the mind, the physical, the emotional, the energetic and social Self (relational).
 Each has its own unique system of operations, signals, and receptors.
 They bridge and merge together, and in somatics, it becomes almost an art form of working with these bodies to ultimately create alignment and balance, bringing vitality and clarity into our lives.

 Where Somatics Comes From